Karthik12357/Karthik12357/README.md

 - 👋 Hi, I’m @Karthik12357
-- 👀 I’m interested in .python,java,machine learning and creating GUI's
+- 👀 I’m interested in Python,C++ and Arduino
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java and Arduino
-- 💞️ I’m looking to collaborate on Python

 <!---
 Karthik12357/Karthik12357 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.